sangyun884/sangyun884.github.io/_pages/about.md

 I work on deep generative modeling and its application in developing machine intelligence that surpasses human capabilities.

 ## News
+- **[Feb.
+2025]** I'm honored to receive the Bob Lee Gregory Fellowship for the 2024-2025 academic year.
 - **[Jan.
 2025]** TCM has been accepted to ICLR 2025.

 ## Research